pattybruh/minispark/README.md

 - materialize partitions of an RDD in parallel
 - compute independent parts of the DAG in parallel

+What is "each element of its dependent partitions"?
+A RDD will have multiple partitions.
+Until here, it will match your intuition from the diagrams.
+For each partitions, it will have multiple elements which can be get by calling the applied function until it reaches NULL.
+It is similar to the iterator behavior of modern programming languages like `__next__()` method in python, or `Iterator` Trait in rust.

 ## An example program: Linecount
 Here we consider an example program written for the minispark framework.
 ```